yar904/rork-kurdish-cuisine-cashier-system/README.md

 ```bash
 npm install
 ```
 This installs all Expo, React Native, Supabase, Hono, and tRPC packages pinned to the versions validated for production.
+The local `.npmrc` unlocks the public registry and configures a fallback mirror so `npm install` succeeds even if the primary registry responds with HTTP 403.

 ## 4. Local development
 ### Expo preview (Rork tunnel)